 Base salaries are intended to provide a level of compensation sufficient to attract and retain an effective management team when considered in combination with other components of our compensation program.
 The base salary of each executive officer is reviewed annually to determine if it is equitably aligned with our other executive officers and at a sufficient level to attract and retain top talent.
-Base salaries for the executive officers were increased by 4% to 5% for fiscal 2015, were increased by 2% to 5% for fiscal 2016, and were unchanged for fiscal 2017.
-Our CEO's base salary was also unchanged for fiscal 2017.
+Base salaries for the named executive officers were increased by 2% to 5% for fiscal 2016, were unchanged for fiscal 2017, and were increased by 2% to 3% for fiscal 2018.
+Consistent with our emphasis on paying for performance and aligning our executives' interests with those of our stockholders, our chief executive officer's base salary has increased only 6% in the aggregate from fiscal 2015 to fiscal 2018.